Some remarks on Mathieu subspaces over associative algebras: Introduction

-If the $R$-subspace $M$ is an ideal of $\A$, then $\rd(M)$ is the usual radical ideal of $M$, but $\rd(M)$ is not an ideal in general. $\rd(M)$ does not even need to be a vector space over $R$ when $R$ is a field.
-The radical of $M$ plays a crucial role in the theory of Mathieu subspaces, and one can formulate the definition of Mathieu subspace entirely in terms of radicals, see \cite[Lemma 2.3]{msub}.
+If the $R$-subspace $M$ is an ideal of $\A$, then $\rd(M)$ is the usual radical of $M$, which is an ideal itself when $\A$ is commutative.
+But $\rd(M)$ is not an ideal in general. $\rd(M)$ does not even need to be a vector space over $R$ when $R$ is a field.

+In proposition \ref{propmsub}, we can rewrite the condition that $a^m \in M$ for all $m \gg 0$ by $a \in \rd(M)$.
+This was actually done in the original result \cite[Prop.\@ 2.1]{msub}.
+We will do the same in (ii) of \ref{propmsubC} below.

+The radical of $M$ plays a crucial role in the theory of Mathieu subspaces, and one can formulate the definition of Mathieu subspace entirely in terms of radicals, see \cite[Lm.\@ 2.3]{msub}.

 In order to avoid distinguishing cases of $\vartheta$, we define a `constraint' $C_{\vartheta}(b,c)$ as follows.

 \begin{definition} Let $\vartheta$ be any of the four types of Mathieu subspace and set

 \end{definition}